Sorry, this program is not available for local students.

 RMIT University is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

-Considering the size of the rapidly growing global sports market, graduates will be able to work as leading sports technology specialists in multi- and trans-disciplinary teams in the global sports industry and in sports organisations.
+Graduates will be able to work as leading sports technology specialists in multi and trans-disciplinary teams in the global sports industry and in sports organisations.
 The flexible approach to sports technology will cater for specialisation in:

 - sports industry: leading and senior positions in research and development departments or in product development and management

 - sports organisations: high-performance managers, head coaches or senior biomechanists (capable of innovative product and method design and development)

 Professional recognition and accreditation

 The International Sports Engineering Association (ISEA) is developing an international accreditation system for sports technology and engineering courses.
 Graduates of this program are likely to be accredited on graduation.